react-native-clipboard/clipboard/windows/README.md

 yarn add react-native-windows@^0.63 --dev
 ```

-Now you should be able to open `windows.sln` in Visual Studio and build the project.
+Now you should be able to open `Clipboard.sln` in Visual Studio and build the project.

 ## RNW 0.62